-DDING IPAL/SITE ADMINISTRATOR ACTIONS: Isolate the students from the animal.
+PRINC CIPAL/SITE ADMINISTRATOR ACTIONS: Isolate the students from the animal.
 Close doors and lock tables as a means to isolating the animal.
 If the animal is outside, keep students inside and institute Secure Campus.
 If the animal is inside, initiate an EVACUATION outside to a protected area away from the animal Contact the Humane Society for assistance in removing the animal.
 If the animal injures anyone, seek medical assistance Notify parent/guardian and recommended health advisor.
-STAFF.
-TEACHER ACTIONS: If the animal is outside, keep students inside. П if the ainmai is outside, keep students filside.
+STAFF /TEACHER ACTIONS: If the animal is outside, keep students inside.
 Lock doors and keep students away from the windows.
-If the animal is inside, EVACUATE students to a sheltered area away from the animal.
-Notify the principal if there are any injuries.
-ADDITI ONAL STEPS FOR THE SCHOOL: •
+If the animal is inside, EVACUATE students to a sheltered area away from the animal Notify the principal if there are any injuries.
+ADDITI ONAL STEPS FOR THE SCHOOL: